ResearchKit/SageResearch/Research/README.md

 ###  `RSDStep`

 There are three main subprotocols to the `RSDStep` protocol.
-These have custom handling that is used by the `RSDTaskUIController` to determine how to navigate a step tree.
+These have custom handling that is used by the `RSDTaskController` to determine how to navigate a step tree.
 These include:

 1. `RSDUIStep` is used to define a single "display unit".
 Depending upon the available real-estate, more than one ui step may be displayed at a time -- for example, on an iPad, you may choose to group a set of questions using a `RSDSectionStep`.
 2. `RSDSectionStep` is used to define a set of steps that are a logically grouped set of steps within a larger task.
 This protocol conforms to the `RSDStep`, `RSDTask`, and `RSDConditionalStepNavigator` protocols.